Start9Labs/documentation/site/source/user-manual/service-guides/specter/specter-service.rst

                 :width: 60%
                 :alt: img-14

         #.
-Remove the SD card from your Coldcard and insert it into your *local* machine (not the Embassy)
+Remove the SD card from your Coldcard and insert it into your *local* machine (not the server)

         #.
-Go to Specter on your Embassy, click "Add new device" and select Coldcard (or other air gap permitting device):
+Go to Specter on your server, click "Add new device" and select Coldcard (or other air gap permitting device):

             .. figure:: /_static/images/services/specter/img-15.png
                 :width: 60%